Living Trusts, Explained

-During your life you will make decisions about your property.
-You will be acting as the trustee of your living trust.
+During your life you will be acting as the trustee of y our living estate, making decisions about your property.
 When you create a living trust, you are putting your estate plan into writing.
 When you are incapacitated or when you die, the person you name to make decisions will take over for you.
 This person is called the successor trustee.
 When you die and have a living trust, your estate does not have to go through the judicial process of probate.

 Instead, your successor trustee takes over and distributes your estate the way you wanted and makes sure your family is provided for as set out in the living trust.
-Your successor trustee will probably have to hire an attorney and accountant in order to carry out the directions in your trust.
+Your successor trustee will probably benefit from from hiring an attorney and accountant in order to carry out the directions in your trust.
 But these transactions are private.
 Living trusts do not go through probate.

 Sign up for our Newsletter today!

 Like regular appointments with doctors, your estate plan needs to be visited regularly, to make sure all is in order.
 Annual updates about significant life events are a must.
 Keeping your plan current is much easier than having to do a comprehensive overhaul.
 Sign up for our newsletter to get information about life events and decisions that can shape your life.